exosite-garage/AndroidThermostat/README.md

 ### Usage

 To use this app you need a device on Exosite's One Platform.
+There are two ways to create a device that will work with this demo.

+A.) Create one by hand.
 At minimum the demo device needs to be configured as follows:

 ```
 dataports: